-In 2016 legislation will be introduced on the phased introduction of BIM as a legal requirement on government projects and procurements.
-The first phase will focus on providing the purchaser with 3D BIM, delivered as an integrated and inter-operable package.
+In 2016 legislation was introduced on the phased introduction of BIM as a legal requirement on government projects and procurements.
+The first phase focuses on providing the purchaser with 3D BIM, delivered as an integrated and inter-operable package.

 There are many definitions for BIM but they share much common ground:

 - BIM is the digital representation of physical and functional characteristics of a building

 - BIM can embrace potentially multiple, digital models

 - BIM provides a single resource that shares information between all stakeholders